kserve/kserve/python/kfserving/docs/KFServingClient.md

 ## promote
 > promote(name, namespace=None, watch=False, timeout_seconds=600)

-Promote the `Canary KFServiceSpec` to `Default KFServiceSpec` for the created KFService in the specified namespace.
+Promote the `Canary InferenceServiceSpec` to `Default InferenceServiceSpec` for the created InferenceService in the specified namespace.

 If you just want to update canary version and canary traffic percent, please use API [rollout_canary](#rollout_canary).